uwmadisoncals/cals-main-plugins/svg-support/readme.txt

 3. Featured Image checkbox to render SVG inline
 4. Inline SVG in the front end markup

+== Installation ==

+= via wp-admin =
+1. Visit 'Plugins' > 'Add New'
+2. Type "SVG Support" into the search field
+3. Click 'Install Plugin' and confirm in the pop up
+4. Click 'Activate Plugin'

+or

+1. Upload the compressed version `svg-support.zip` through 'Plugins' > 'Add New' > 'Upload'
+2. Click 'Activate Plugin'

+= via FTP =
+1. Download plugin zip and extract it on your computer
+2. Upload folder `svg-support` to your `/wp-content/plugins/` directory
+3. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 2.3.10 =

+* Fixed missing links in settings page.

+= 2.3.9 =

+* Modified plugin action meta link for settings page.
+* Changed some language throughout the plugin.
+* Added recommendation for ShortPixel Image Optimization.
+* Added conditional to check post type supports thumbnail before setting meta data.

 = 2.3.8 =